-Disease resistant varieties are crucial for the organic sector, but they are not sufficiently available.
+Disease resistant varieties are crucial for the organic sector, but their availability is still limited.
 Organic growers are not allowed to use chemical pesticides to control the common potato disease Phytophthora infestans (potato blight).
-The present method, burning off the foliage, reduces both the yield and the quality of the tubers.
-Within the Bio-Impuls potato breeding programme, researchers, growers and commercial breeders work closely together to develop new varieties for the organic market.
-These varieties should be disease resistant, be suitable for low-input production, and produce good quality potatoes.
+The present method to fight Phytophthora is to burn off the foliage, but this reduces both the yield and quality of the tubers.
+Within the Bio-Impuls programme, researchers, growers and commercial breeders are working together to develop new potato varieties for the organic market.
+These varieties have multiple-gene resistance, require only low nutrient inputs, and produce adequate yields and tasty potatoes.

 Part of the project is to collect and disseminate knowledge and experience of farmer-breeders involved in organic potato breeding.
-This has already resulted in three Potato Breeding Courses organised by the Louis Bolk Institute.
-Furthermore, the Louis Bolk Institute has published the Handbook for Farmer-breeders
+This has already resulted in various potato breeding courses organised by the Louis Bolk Institute.
+Furthermore, we have developed a handbook for farmer-breeders, the Potato Breeding Manual.

 For more information, watch the project video below (in Dutch).

 Get a taste of new talented Robust potato cultivars

 Various ways for successful Cultivar introduction in the market